 The most critical step in the planning process is to define your goals.
 Not just any goals though… we need SMART goals.
 SMART is a mnemonic that stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
 Every goal must meet those 5 criteria so let’s walk through each one.

 Too often I hear business owners set goals like “more leads” and “more sales.”
 That’s not a real goal!
 How many more leads?
-Exactly how much growth would you be happy with in 2016?
+Exactly how much growth would you be happy with this year?
 How many more phone calls would you like to receive each month?
 If you already set your goals, then review them to make sure they are specific.

 Your goals must be measurable so you know if you’re moving closer or further away from achieving them.
 With digital marketing, you can use Google Analytics to measure many of your goals.

-It’s fun to set lofty goals and dream big, but make sure they are achievable within the next year.
-Goals should excite and motivate you and your team year after year, not demoralize.
+It’s fun to set lofty goals and dream big, but make sure they are achievable within the year.
+Goals should excite and motivate you and your team year after year, not demoralize you.

 Does your goal even matter?
 If you achieve it, then how does that goal impact your bottom line?
-Ranking #1 in Google for “new york city pediatric dentist” is specific, measurable, and probably achievable, but it’s not relevant for a dentist that doesn’t work with children.
+Ranking on the first page of Google search results for “new york city pediatric dentist” is specific, measurable, and probably achievable, but it’s not relevant for a dentist that doesn’t work with children.

-Since we’re working on your 2016 goals, the absolute deadline is December 31, 2016.
+Since we’re working on the year’s goals, the absolute deadline is the 31st of December.
 Some goals can and should be completed sooner so set the most appropriate date.
 It’s amazing how something as simple as setting a deadline can make all the difference in the world when it comes to accomplishing your goals.

-2. Work Backwards to Define KPIs & Monthly Goals
+2. Work Backward to Define KPIs & Monthly Goals

 OK, at this point you have your goals set.
-Let’s say your goal is to generate $1,000,000 in sales by December 31, 2016.
-That could be a SMART goal for a business that did less than a million in 2013.
+Let’s say your goal is to generate $1,000,000 in sales by the 31st of December.
+That could be a SMART goal for a business that did less than a million last year.

-Start by putting yourself in December 31, 2016 and write down what that month looked like.
+Start by thinking about what December will look like.
 I know this sounds strange, but trust me, this simple mind game is critical for planning.
 Try to picture yourself in the future when you’ve already accomplished your goals.

 To generate $83,333/month, then how many sales did you make?
-If your average customer value is $500, then that’s 167 sales/month.
+If your average customer value is $500, then that’s 167 sales per month.
 How many leads do you need in order to make 167 sales?
 If your sales conversion rate is 10%, then that’s 1,670 leads.
 How many website visitors do you need to generate 1,670 leads?
 You’ll need to look at your historical website analytics to figure this one out.
-If your visitor to lead conversion rate is also 10%, then you need 16,700 visitors per month.
+If your visitor-to-lead conversion rate is also 10%, then you need 16,700 visitors per month.

-See how we just worked backwards to determine the important online marketing KPIs?
+See how we just worked backward to determine the important online marketing KPIs?
 Now we know our monthly website visitor goal is about 16,700 in order to hit our sales goal of $1MM.

 3. Get Real